Greater Manchester Walks

 The final stretch runs from Hebden Bridge to Sowerby Bridge passing the pretty village of Mytholmroyd.
-The canal then joins the Calder and Hebble Navigation which is also great for a walk or cycle.
+The canal then joins the Calder and Hebble Navigation Canal which is also great for a walk or cycle.
 View Full Details>>

 |Rochdale Way||45 miles (72 km)||A fabulous circular walk around Rochdale which visits a series of lovely reservoirs and includes a section along the River Roch.
-The walk visits Blackstone Edge, Healey Dell, Knowl Hill, Tandle Hill, Queens Park and the Ogden and Piethorne Reservoirs in the Piethorne Valley.
+The walk visits Blackstone Edge, Healey Dell, Knowl Hill, Ashworth Moor Reservoir, Greenbooth Reservoir and the Ashworth Valley where there's nice trails along the Naden Brook and the Cheesden Brook.
+Other highlights include Tandle Hill Country Park, Alkrington Woods, Queens Park and the Ogden and Piethorne Reservoirs in the Piethorne Valley.
 View Full Details>>|

 |Rossendale Way||41 miles (66 km)||This circular walk takes you on a tour of the lovely Rossendale area of Lancashire and Greater Manchester.|

 |Smithills Country Park||2 miles (3.5 km)||Enjoy 2000 acres of cycling and walking trails in this large country park in Bolton.
 The parkland surrounds the Grade 1-listed Smithills Hall with a history dating back to the 14th century.
 Smithills includes lakes, woodland, farmland and moorland with superb views of the West Pennine Moors.
 View Full Details>>|

 |Stalybridge Country Park||4 miles (7 km)||This country park contains several large reservoirs and some beautiful open moorland.
 It is ideal for walking and cycling with the super Pennine Bridleway and the Tame Valley Way both passing through the park.
 You can stay in the lower part of the Brushes Valley and around Carrbrook for flatter, well surfaced paths or climb to Wild Bank where there are fabulous views of the Pennine Moors.
 The waterside stretch along Walkerwood Reservoir, Brushes Reservoir and the Swineshaw Reservoirs is particularly lovely.
 The park is located a couple of miles east of the centre of Stalybridge.
 View Full Details>>|

 |Tame Valley Way||23 miles (37 km)||Follow the River Tame through Greater Manchester from Stockport to Denshaw on this waterside walk.
 The trail passes through Ashton-under-Lyne, Stalybridge and Mossley and includes woodland sections as well as the extended sections along the River Tame and Huddersfield Narrow Canal.
 Also of interest is Reddish Vale Country Park, which sits right on the River Tame.
 View Full Details>>|

 |Tandle Hill Country Park||2 miles (3 km)||Explore 110 acres of beech woodland and open grassland in this country park in Royton.
 At the highest point in the park there is a war memorial commemorating the men of Royton who died during the First World War.
 There are also views across the Manchester Plain and the Pennine Hills.
 Facilities include a cafe and a Countryside Centre with leaflets and information displays on the local area, wildlife and countryside.|